-- Are there signs of moisture damage to the walls?
-Is masonry cracked, discoloured, spalling? - □ Is wood cracked, peeling rotting?
-Does it appear wet when surroundings are dry? - ☐ Are there signs of past flooding, or leaks from the floor above?
-Is the floor damp? - Are walls even or buckling or cracked?
-Is the floor cracked or heaved? - □ Are there signs of insect or rodent infestation?
+Is wood cracked, peeling rotting?
+Does it appear wet when surroundings are dry?
+Are there signs of past flooding, or leaks f

+- ☐ Are there signs of past flooding, or leaks from the floor above?
+Is the floor damp? - ☐ Are walls even or buckling or cracked?
+Is the floor cracked or heaved? - ☐ Are there signs of insect or rodent infestation?